The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 3. Watch the sunset at Shirley Heights (especially on a Sunday)

-This is a local and tourist favorite weekly appointment when they all gather on Shirley heights lookout, a former military building that it’s now a bar and restaurant overlooking the bay of English and Falmouth Harbour.
+This is a local and tourist favorite weekly appointment when they all gather on Shirley Heights lookout, a former military building that is now a bar and restaurant overlooking the bay of English and Falmouth Harbour.

 The scene is spectacular and it became the iconic image of Antigua & Barbuda postcards.